Smaller Works

 Project Completion: Winter 2019

 For the celebration of the 50th Anniversary of the founding of the Diocese of Phoenix, The Holy Family was commissioned to help express the theme of the year’s events.
-A preliminary sketch accompanied Bishop Olmsted’s beautiful Apostolic Exhortation, “Complete My Joy - To Husbands and Wives, Mothers and Fathers of the Diocese of Phoenix,” you can listen via podcast here.
+A preliminary sketch accompanied Bishop Olmsted’s beautiful Apostolic Exhortation, “Complete My Joy - To Husbands and Wives, Mothers and Fathers of the Diocese of Phoenix,” which you can listen via podcast here.

 Inspired by traditional Spanish depictions of the Holy Family and evocative of the Diocese of Phoenix’s mission heritage, this piece features elements of the Cuzco School of Catholic sacred art and a depiction of the Holy Family as an image of the Holy Trinity.
 Father, Son, and Holy Spirit are depicted in close relation to the Holy Family- Joseph, Mary, and the Child Jesus.